 Barium enema of normal colon.
 Note the appearance of haustra and the location of the splenic and hepatic flexures.

 The rectum begins at the sacral promontory and ends at the anorectal ring.
 It lies between the colon and the anus and is 12-16 cm in length.
 There are no taeniae as the longitudinal muscle fans out and encompasses the circumference of the rectal wall.
 The rectum can be further differentiated from the colon by its lack of appendices epiploicae and haustra.
 The rectum is both an intra- and extraperitoneal organ.
 Posteriorly, the rectum is only intraperitoneal at the level of the rectosigmoid.
 However, the anterior and lateral walls of the upper rectum are intraperitoneal.
-The anterior peritoneal reflection extends low into the pelvis, approximately ...
+The anterior peritoneal reflection extends low into the pelvis, approximately 5-8 cm above the anal verge ...